(Revised December 2022)

 2. If it’s not possible, submissions must be in .doc or .docx, .rtf, or .txt format.

-3. Make sure the filename is sufficently descriptive and includes: story title, your pseudonym, and your LJ name/email handle.
+3. Make sure the filename is sufficiently descriptive and includes: story title, your pseudonym, and your LJ name/email handle.

-Stories should be formatted for publication on both LiveJournal and WordPress (the platform we use for our website).
+Stories must be formatted for publication on WordPress (the platform we use for our website).
 This means:

 - Indicate section breaks with text of your choice, but do not use hard returns or multiple blank lines.

-- <BLOCKQUOTE> will render your text in italics whether you want it to or not.
+- Blockquoted text will be rendered in italics whether you want it to or not.

 If your story includes images, clearly mark their intended locations in the document and make sure they conform to the guidelines for art.
-If your story has author’s notes/commentary/glossaries/thank-yous, they go at the end.
+If your story has author’s notes/commentary/glossaries/thank-yous, please do not put them in the story itself.
+Instead, add them to the story’s wiki page/other designated location.

 Stories are expected to arrive in near-publication-ready condition.
 Too many errors in grammar, mechanics, and formatting make the story unacceptable for publication.
 In general, the technical errors should take the editor no more than half an hour to fix.
 If the story needs technical attention greater than we editors have time to give, the story will be bounced back to the author to fix before resubmission.